 When is the best time to start decorating for fall?

-I like to start scouting out the fall decorating trends in late summer, but I typically don’t go all out with fall decorating until the weather cools down a bit — or around the first day of fall.
+I like to start scouting out the fall decorating trends in late summer, but I typically don’t go all out with fall decorating until the weather cools down a bit — or around the first day of fall, which this year is September 22.

 Whenever you decide to start decorating, you’ll find that adding a touch of fall style to your home can be easy.